ros2/ros2_documentation/source/Guides/Launch-testing-general.rst

 Examples
 --------
-It is recommended that the reader should go through the simple exmaples provided in the links below to get a feel of the general code flow.
+It is recommended that the reader should go through the simple examples provided in the links below to get a feel of the general code flow.
 Since ``launch_testing`` can be used for generic processes and separate from ROS related actions, the exmaples have been split in 2 directories.

 * Examples that do not require ROS actions are located `here <https://github.com/ros2/launch/tree/master/launch_testing/test/launch_testing/examples>`__.
 A brief explanation on them is located `here <https://github.com/ros2/launch/blob/master/launch_testing/README.md>`__
 * ROS specific examples are located here <TODO add link>.
 The README in the directory explains the usage.